mobiledge/mobiledge.github.io/README.md

 *~150 lectures.
 1 lecture/day means 6 mts to complete.
 1 lecture/week means 3yrs to complete*

-#### Rules for coding
-- Make It Work, Make It Right, Make It Fast

 #### Rules for Learning
 - Level 1.
 Identify source for a topic
 - Level 2: Listen/Read
 - Level 3: Do/Practice/Implment
-- Level 4: Capture code-snippet/class/protocol-implementation for use in future
+- Level 4: Orgamize(below).
+Capture code-snippet/class/protocol-implementation for use in future

 #### Rules for Organization